hassid4luv/Home/README.md

 ## Introduction

-Hotshy is a modern real estate platform dedicated to helping home seekers, sellers, and investors find and share vital information about properties.
-Whether you're looking to buy, sell, or rent, Hotshy makes your real estate journey smarter and more rewarding.
+Home Haven is a modern real estate platform dedicated to helping home seekers, sellers, and investors find and share vital information about properties.
+Whether you're looking to buy, sell, or rent, Home Haven makes your real estate journey smarter and more rewarding.

 ## Features